MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/update-network-controller-certificates.md

 > Applies to: Azure Stack HCI, versions 22H2, 21H2, and 20H2; Windows Server 2022 and Windows Server 2019

 This article provides instructions on how to renew or change Network Controller certificates before they expire, both manually and automatically.

-> [!IMPORTANT]
-> If Network Controller certificates have already expired, don't use instructions in this article to renew them.
+If you face any issues in renewing your Network Controller certificates, contact Microsoft Support.

 In your Software Defined Networking (SDN) infrastructure, the Network Controller uses certificate-based authentication to secure Northbound communication channels with management clients and Southbound communications with network devices, such as the Software Load Balancer.
 The Network Controller certificates come with a validity period, after which they become invalid and can no longer be trusted for use.
 You must renew them before they expire.